|

 Can you describe a landscape, a person, an interior, a storm, a day in

-summer, an emotion without using any adjectives?
-Can you write
+summer, an emotion without using adjectives?
+Can you write an action

-Imagine "It was a dark and stormy night" without the adjectives "dark"
+Imagine this well-known phrase, "It was a dark and stormy night,"

 ------------------------